abates20/sshconfig/README.md

 # sshconfig
-A simple Python module for interacting with a SSH config files.
+A simple Python module for interacting with SSH config files.